Yuan-Meng/personal_website/content/posts/vector_retrieval.md

 <details>
   <summary><b>Machine learning</b></summary>
-  <p>An embedding is a transformation $f: X \rightarrow \mathbb{R}^n$ that maps entities from a high-dimensional or abstract space $X$ (e.g., words, images, or graph nodes) to vectors in a lower-dimensional, continuous vector space $\mathbb{R}^n$.
+  <p>An embedding is a transformation $f: X \rightarrow \mathbb{R}^d$ that maps entities from a high-dimensional or abstract space $X$ (e.g., words, images, or graph nodes) to vectors in a lower-dimensional, continuous vector space $\mathbb{R}^d$.
 This mapping aims to preserve relevant properties of the original entities, such as similarity or relational structure, thereby enabling more effective computational manipulation and analysis.</p>
 </details>

-A vector $\mathbb{R}^n$ is an ordered list of numbers, which can represent almost everything:
+A vector $\mathbb{R}^d$ is an ordered list of numbers, which can represent almost everything:

 - A geographic location, described by `[latitude, longitude]`.
 - A desk, characterized by `[height, area, color, other attributes]`.